 |It is used to sign earlier drivers before the arrival of Windows 10.||It requires to sign Windows 10 kernel mode drivers.|

-Cost of EV Code Signing Certificate and Standard Code Signing Certificate
+Cost of EV Code Signing and Regular Code Signing

 |Comodo Code Signing Certificate||EV Code Signing Certificate|